Ev Williams says Medium aims to flip content publishing upside down

 Many originally speculated that it would be an enhanced image service complementing Twitter.
 No surprise given Medium is developed by the same team that brought us Twitter – Obvious Corporation, including Ev Williams and Biz Stone.

-Recently, I had the fortunate opportunity to hear Ev Williams speak about Medium at a ZURB.
+Recently, I had the fortunate opportunity to hear Ev Williams speak about Medium at a ZURB event.
 This is the most insight to-date that has been shared about the platform’s re-imagined publishing goals.

 Here are a few of Williams’ key points about the current state of content publishing: